cao5zy/codegen/README.md

 # Codegen

 # Description
 **codegen** is tool for generating code for [microservice accelerator](https://github.houston.entsvcs.net/zongying-cao/micro-service-accelerator).
+The generation engine is based on [Jinja2](https://github.com/pallets/jinja).
 It generates code with specified [templates](templates.md).

 # Installation